chasethompson/python-exercises/README.md

 # Hello Git!

-This is a repository for me to hold my database exercises!
+This is a repository for me to hold my python exercises!